rust-lang/book/src/ch17-05-traits-for-async.md

 </figure>

 However, most types are perfectly safe to move around, even if they happen to be behind a `Pin` pointer.
 We only need to think about pinning when items have internal references.
-Primitive values like numbers and booleans do not have any internal structure like that, so they’re obviously safe.
+Primitive values such as numbers and booleans don’t have any internal references, so they’re obviously safe.
 Neither do most types you normally work with in Rust.
 A `Vec`, for example, doesn’t have any internal references it needs to keep up to date this way, so you can move it around without worrying.
 If you have a `Pin<Vec<String>>`, you’d have to do everything via the safe but restrictive APIs provided by `Pin`, even though a `Vec<String>` is always safe to move if there are no other references to it.
-We need a way to tell the compiler that it’s actually just fine to move items around in cases like these.
+We need a way to tell the compiler that it’s actually just fine to move items around in cases such as these.
 For that, we have `Unpin`.

-`Unpin` is a marker trait, like `Send` and `Sync`, which we saw in Chapter 16.
+`Unpin` is a marker trait, as `Send` and `Sync` are, which we saw in Chapter 16.
 Recall that marker traits have no functionality of their own.
 They exist only to tell the compiler that it’s safe to use the type which implements a given trait in a particular context. `Unpin` informs the compiler that a given type does *not* need to uphold any particular guarantees about whether the value in question can be moved.

-Just like `Send` and `Sync`, the compiler implements `Unpin` automatically for all types where it can prove it is safe.
+Just as with `Send` and `Sync`, the compiler implements `Unpin` automatically for all types where it can prove it is safe.
 Implementing `Unpin` manually is unsafe because it requires *you* to uphold all the guarantees which make `Pin` and `Unpin` safe yourself for a type with internal references.
 In practice, this is a very rare thing to implement yourself!

 To make that concrete, think about a `String`: it has a length and the Unicode characters which make it up.
 We can wrap a `String` in `Pin`, as seen in Figure